 I've spent more time with him in homeless shelters and addiction centers than I'd ever care to know.
-No doubt .. it's life unedited .. at times raw and very real.
-People struggling at what is often times their bottom.
-It's always true .. that it's not until we're at our lowest of places .. that there can be a shift in our spirit .. and we emerge changed.
+No doubt, it's life unedited, at times raw and very real.
+People struggling at what is often their bottom.
+It's always true that it's not until we're at our lowest of places, that there can be a shift in our spirit, and we emerge changed.

 What if all of us could put aside all of our hang-ups?
-Offering the same grace to others that we'd want extended toward ourselves?
-What if we realized we to aren't the same people today that were at 18 years old?
-And thank someone who .. along the way .. chose to see us in a different light.
+Offering the same grace to others that we'd want to be extended toward ourselves?
+What if we realized we too aren't the same people today that we were at 18 years old?
+And thank someone who, along the way, chose to see us in a different light.

-What if all of us gave nod to our own hang-ups and addictions?
-The things that help get us through .. our glass(es) of wine in the evenings .. shopping .. sugar?
+What if all of us gave the nod to our own hang-ups and addictions?
+The things that help get us through, our glass(es) of wine in the evenings, shopping, sugar?
 Living under the world's definition of social acceptability doesn't mean we're any better.

 What if all of us really realized how fragile this life really can be?
 The safety of the bubbles we live in can just as easily be broken?
 And we just may need some help to pull ourselves up again one day